Getting Started with SQLite on macOS / Mac OS X

 You can exit the command line program by holding the control button and typing z.

 Creating and editing databases is cumbersome using the command line program, so a graphical tool like RazorSQL that is capable of communicating with SQLite makes it much easier to manage your SQLite databases.

 RazorSQL is available from here

 With RazorSQL, users can create new or edit existing SQLite databases.
-It also provides an SQLite browser for showing all tables, views, triggers, etc. and an SQL editor for writing queries and statements to execute against the SQLite database.
+It also provides an SQLite browser for showing all tables, views, triggers, etc. and an SQL editor for writing queries and statements to execute against the SQLite database and many more features.